 Figure 27: The Portfolio Management Office manages the project pipeline.

 Since organizations rarely have sufficient resources to conduct all available projects, projects must be prioritized.
 In the absence of formal models for prioritizing projects, managers can use forced ranking.
 Forced ranking, once again, simply means that managers get together and "force" each project into a strict priority ordering (or into a number of priority groups).
 Projects are then added to the portfolio in rank order until the organization runs out of resources.
-Projects that fall below the funding threshold, are put on hold or killed outright.
+Projects that fall below the threshold, are put on hold or killed outright.
 Considerations that apply at the portfolio level, such as project synergies and portfolio risk, may be used as modifiers to the project-by-project ranking.
 Needless to say, forced ranking, as well as the final choice of which projects to conduct, are difficult decisions.
 In the absence of a more formal approach, bias, mental errors, and politics often play a major role in project selection.

 As I argued previously, individuals knowledgeable about the projects under consideration have the ability to separate high priority from low priority projects.
 I've seen ample evidence that a PPM team, using the right processes, can reliably produce a rough priority ranking of projects.
 Forced ranking becomes more difficult and time consuming, however, if there are: